backtus/ghost-local-CMS/readme.md

 # How to Setup a Ghost Blog using Docker on Windows and DigitalOcean Spaces

-This example shows how to set up a Ghost Blog to run locally in a Docker container on Windows 10 with a local mounted folder for text content and a Digital Ocean Space connected for images and other media content.
+This example shows how to set up a Ghost Blog to run locally in a Docker container on Windows 10 with a MariaDB for text content and a Digital Ocean Space connected for images and other media content.
 The purpose of this is to create JAMStack pages with Gatsby.js

 ## Getting Started